Master partnership overview

 The default structure on the AngelList platform is to form SPVs and funds using the series limited partnership model.
 When forming an investment vehicle, AngelList will ask for the following:

-- A name for the master LP.
+- A name for the master limited partnership.

 - The name must be available in the Delaware registry.

-Master LP formation fees
+Master limited partnership formation fees

 AngelList consolidated master